Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Determining the causes of constipation
+Determining the Causes of Constipation

-In a conversation with a doctor, you can identify these reasons that prevent you from living normally, working and feeling healthy.
-If the doctor prescribes diagnostic methods that the patient doesn’t like very much, you shouldn’t miss his advice past the ears - this will help to avoid more serious diseases in the future.
-For example, such as hemorrhoids, hemorrhoidal bleeding and slagging of the body as a result of accumulation of fecal masses in the rectum.
+In a conversation with a doctor, you will be able to determine these reasons that prevent you from living normally, working and feeling healthy.
+If the doctor prescribes diagnostic methods that the patient does not really like, do not ignore his advice - this will help to avoid more serious diseases in the future.
+For example, such as hemorrhoids, hemorrhoidal bleeding and slagging of the body as a result of accumulation of fecal matter in the rectum.

-Features constipation
+Features of constipation

-Which doctor should I contact?
+Which doctor should I see?

 - How often do you experience constipation?